Does a turkey stall when smoking? The correct answer

 • Before making any changes or final decisions, you should probe your gobbler at various points.

-You should avoid inserting your temperature probe near bone or in an air pocket.
+Avoid inserting your temperature probe near the bone or in an air pocket.

 • Finally, you should consider controlling the moisture in the smoker.